Extra Gentle Care For Their Gums And Teeth

 Frequently Asked Questions

-– Excessive touching or cupping of their face and teeth.
+– Excessive touching or holding of their face and teeth.

-– Defensive or scared to let others near their face and teeth.
+– Defensive or fearful behaviour when approached near their face and teeth.

-- Avoiding hot and cold foods and drinks
+– Avoidance of hot and cold foods and beverages.

-- Avoiding chewy or hard foods like raw veggies and chunks of meat.
+– Avoidance of chewy or hard foods, such as raw vegetables or chunks of meat.

-- Only chewing on one side of their mouth.
+– Preferring to chew on one side of their mouth only.